LLNL/Abmarl/docs/src/gridworld.rst

    move_actor.process_move(agents['agent0'], {'move': np.array([0, 1])})
    move_actor.process_move(agents['agent1'], {'move': np.array([2, 1])})

-`agent0` starts at position (2, 2) and can move up to one square away. `agent1` starts at (0, 2) and can move up to two squares away.
+`agent0` starts at position (2, 2) and can move up to one cell away. `agent1` starts at (0, 2) and can move up to two cells away.
 The two agents can overlap each other, so when the move actor processes their actions, both agents will be at position (2, 3).

+.. _gridworld_single_observer:

 Single Grid Observer
 ````````````````````

-:ref:`GridObservingAgents <>` can observe the state of the :ref:`Grid <>` around them, namely which
+:ref:`GridObservingAgents <>` can observe the state of the :ref:`Grid <gridworld_grid>` around them, namely which
 other agents are nearby, via the :ref:`SingleGridObserver <>`.
 The SingleGridObserver generates
-a two-dimensional numpy array sized by the agent's `view range` with the observing
+a two-dimensional array sized by the agent's `view range` with the observing
 agent located at the center of the array.
 All other agents within the `view range` will
-appear in the observation, shown as their encoding.
+appear in the observation, shown as their `encoding`.
 For example, the following setup

 .. code-block:: python